Sensile-Technologies/v0-tax-invoice-dashboard/replit.md

   - Configured Next.js for Replit proxy compatibility
   - Set up development workflow on port 5000
   - Added deployment configuration for autoscale
+  - Migrated from external Supabase to local Replit PostgreSQL
-  - Created local PostgreSQL database with full schema
+  - Created Supabase-compatible wrapper for local database
+  - Applied full database schema with all tables and indexes